-My research has long centered on drug policy, a subject on which I have a liberal view; not because I like drugs, but because I think illegalization causes a lot more bad stuff than a more liberal approach would.
-Also, have some rather strong views on my fellow Swedes’ lack of interest in their cultural heritage in general, and about their neglect of their art glass/Orrefors in particular.
-The talks outlined below - whether in the shape of seminars, lectures or something more informal - I give in English, Swedish or Spanish.
+My research has long centred on drug policy, a subject on which I hold a liberal view; not because I have an affinity for drugs, but because I believe that illegalisation causes significantly more harm than a more liberal approach would.
+Additionally, I have quite strong opinions regarding my fellow Swedes’ lack of interest in their cultural heritage in general, as well as their neglect of art glass/Orrefors in particular.
+The talks outlined below—whether in the form of seminars, lectures, or something more informal—I deliver in English, Swedish, or Spanish.
 VIDEO

-The subjects I am offering lectures on are either taken from my two drug policy books – The Drug Problem - or from my book on Orrefors: Svenskt Konstglas.
-I intend to post professional videos, but as I haven't yet mastered the new equipment, here is an amateurish one.
+The topics I am offering lectures on are drawn either from my two drug policy books – The Drug Problem – or from my book on Orrefors: Svenskt Konstglas.
+I intend to post professional videos; however, as I have not yet mastered the new equipment, here is an amateurish one.

 LIST OF TALKS